 What are the signs and symptoms of a patellar fracture?

-- You have pain when your knee is touched or when you move your leg.
+- Pain when your knee is touched or when you move your leg

-- You are able to straighten your leg but you cannot bend it.
+- Being able to straighten your leg but not to bend it

-- You cannot stand up or put weight on your injured leg.
+- Not being able to stand up or put weight on your leg

 How is a patellar fracture diagnosed?

-Your caregiver will ask you about the injury and examine you.
-He may check if the bone pieces are in their correct places by feeling your knee.
+Your healthcare provider will ask about the injury and examine you.
+He or she will look for bone that broke through the skin.
+He or she may be able to tell if the bone pieces are in their correct places by touching your knee.
 You may need any of the following tests:

-- A CT scan or an MRI is a type of x-ray that is taken of your knee.
-You may be given a dye before the pictures are taken to help caregivers see your knee better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- A CT scan or an MRI may show a fracture or other injury.
+You may be given contrast liquid to help healthcare providers see your kneecap better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a patellar fracture treated?

 - A brace, cast, or splint may be needed.
-These are supportive devices that stop the kneecap from moving and help it heal.
-They often extend from the groin to the ankle.
-You may also need to use crutches to help you move around while your knee heals.
+These supportive devices stop the kneecap from moving and help it heal.
+You may also need to use crutches to help you move around while your kneecap heals.

-- Medicines can help decrease pain or help fight or prevent an infection.
+- Medicines can help prevent or fight pain or a bacterial infection.
 You may also need a Td vaccine.
-This vaccine is a booster shot used to help prevent diphtheria and tetanus.
-You may need the Td vaccine if you have an open patellar fracture.
+This vaccine is a booster shot to help prevent tetanus.
+You may need the Td vaccine if bone broke through the skin.

-- Closed reduction surgery may be needed.
-Caregivers move the broken pieces of bone and ligaments back to their correct places without a large incision.
-External fixation may be used to hold your kneecap in place, and then later removed.
+- Closed reduction may be used to move the broken pieces back to their correct places without surgery.
+External fixation may be used to hold your kneecap in place, and then removed.